-The Prince’s Foundation for Building Community (PFBC) seeks to promote the creation of a harmonious, sustainable and timeless architectural legacy – protecting and sustaining the natural environment while improving the quality of people’s lives.
+The Prince’s Foundation for Building Community (PFBC) promotes the creation of a harmonious, sustainable and timeless architectural legacy to protect and sustain the natural environment, while improving the quality of people’s lives.

-Located in the Bowden urban renewal precinct, the 8 house Terrace and 4 mews apartments feature an emphasis on local, low-carbon materials, including local concrete made with fly ash, local granite and bricks re-used from old Bowden industrial buildings, as well as:
+Located in the Bowden urban renewal precinct, the eight-house Terrace and four mews apartments feature an emphasis on local, low-carbon materials, including local concrete made with fly ash, local granite and bricks re-used from old Bowden industrial buildings.

-These features are expected to cut energy and potable water use by more than 50 per cent, and carbon emissions by more than 40 per cent, compared with a typical house.
-During the 2015 Royal Tour, The Prince of Wales visited the development site in Bowden, turning the first sod of the development.
+These features are expected to see residents using 50 percent less energy and potable water when compared to a typical house.
+Carbon emissions are also expected to be 40 per cent less.
+During the 2015 Royal Tour, The Prince of Wales visited the development site in Bowden, turning the first sod.

-The Adelaide demonstration build will be supported with a knowledge transfer program providing:
+The Adelaide demonstration build has been supported with a knowledge transfer program providing: